The British sent transit of Venus expeditions to five different locations across the globe. Designated stations A to E, the locations were:

 Station C – Rodriguez Island

 Each expedition had to take all their equipment with them.
 This included equipment for observing the transit, equipment for magnetic and meteorological observations, as well as stationary, tents for sleeping in, catering equipment and food.
 A full list of what was taken is preserved at the Observatory archives at Cambridge (RGO59/58) and runs to over 80 pages and is avalable to download from the Cambridge Digital Library (click here to view).

 The list below contains only the main observing instruments and clocks.
-Apart from the clocks Earnshaw, Graham 2 and Arnold 2 (which belonged to the Royal Observatory) and those marked * which were borrowed, the rest of the equipment was specially purchased and apart from the two six-inch equatorials by Simms (Troughton & Simms), became assigned to the Royal Observatory on their return.
+Apart from the clocks Earnshaw, Graham 2, Arnold 2 and Molyneux, the Altazimuth sent to Station D (which all belonged to the Royal Observatory) and those marked * which were borrowed from elsewhere, the rest of the equipment was specially purchased and apart from the two six-inch equatorials by Simms (Troughton & Simms) and Dent 2014 were assigned to the Royal Observatory a few years after their return.

 |Altazimuths||Simms||Simms||Simms||Simms 16-inch||Simms 14-inch|

 |De La Rue's*|